-The AUT Business School Marketing, Advertising, Retailing and Sales Department (MARS) is a strong Department, boasting a powerful core of 13 research-active, ethnically diverse and well-published academics who are engaged in multidisciplinary research.
+The AUT Business School Marketing Department is a strong department, boasting a powerful core of 13 research-active, ethnically diverse and well-published academics who are engaged in multidisciplinary research.

 The wide range of top-level research published by each staff member allows us to practice research-led teaching.
 That is, students need to be at the cutting edge of the theoretical advances, as well as very well aware of the issues and challenges that industry daily faces in a dynamic and rapidly changing world.

-Each of the MARS facets are well represented by both teaching and research.
+Each of the Marketing facets are well represented by both teaching and research.

 Retailing attracts postgraduate students and last year the university’s first PhD in the subject was awarded to a fine student, Megan Phillips, who has since joined the University’s staff.
 Megan studied the effects of sensory marketing stimuli within a supermarket environment, using a sophisticated digital virtual supermarket in our sensory laboratory.